lehoi2195/react-native-zywell-thermal-printer/README.md

 Please read the code in `ZywellThermalPrinterPackage.java` and `ZywellThermalPrinter.mm` for more APIs provided by the package, or you can check the Example directory.

 Ex functions such as: `printText`, `isConnect`, `readBuffer`, `clearBuffer`, `disconnectAll`, `print once`, and `print multiple`, ...

-Since this library serves personal purposes, there will not be many updates.
-If there are any updates, please create a pull request or an issue.
-Thank you.

 ## Contributing